heathprovost/alloy-devbox/README.md

 ## Installation

-There is no install and there are no dependencies other than your target environment must be running **Ubuntu 22.04 LTS** or higher.
+There are no install dependencies other than your target environment must be running **Ubuntu 22.04 LTS** or higher.
 Setup is performed by simply running one of the following cURL or Wget commands on the target machine, VM, or container.

 ```shell